1. Adjustable Rate Mortgage (ARM) - Variable Rate Mortgage

 3. Balloon

-A balloon provides a short term (usually 2-5, in some cases even 10 years).
-The amortization will then be structured over 20, 25, or 30 years.
-Almost all balloons have a fixed interest.
-The total outstanding loan amount is due at the conclusion of the term.
+A balloon provides for a short term (usually 2-5, in some cases also 10 years).
+The amortization is then designed for either 20, 25 or 30 years.
+Almost all balloons have a fixed interest rate.
+At the end of the term, the outstanding loan amount is due in full.